L1.1 Lottie’s first lesson on concepts

 if a subject can be credited with the thought that a is F, then he must have the conceptual resources for entertaining the thought that a is G, for every property of being G of which he has a conception.
 This is the condition that I call ‘The Generality Constraint’.
 (Evans 1982, p.
 104)”

-“The late Gareth Evans, who died sadly young, was a very gifted philosopher.
-But you are right in that a plausible version of the Generality Constraint should not require that every combination of name and predicate makes sense.
-It requires some generality, not every generality.
-So perhaps Evans is wrong in saying ‘for every property of being G’ in the quotation above.
-(In fairness to him, he says in a footnote ‘With a proviso about the categorical appropriateness of the predicates to the subjects’ (p101).)
-In your examples - aside from green ideas - you can surely entertain the idea of Masongill being happy if only to dismiss it as obviously false.
-But imagine that someone were to insist that the idea of happiness could apply only to the king and no one else.
+But imagine that someone were to insist that the idea of happiness could apply only to the King and no one else.
 Would not that make you doubt that it was happiness that they were really talking of?
-Perhaps they have a special concept of the-king-being-happy which is limited only to him.
-That would be a different concept which, for example, you could not express with a laugh, or self-ascribe, unless there is a regicide.
+Perhaps they have a special concept of the-King-being-happy which is limited only to him.
+That would be a different concept which, for example, you could not express with a laugh, or self-ascribe, unless there is a regicide and you get lucky.
 Perhaps it is a vital concept in a kingdom with a cruel tyrant as king, not unlike a weather forecast.
+Sun is coming!
+The King is happy!
 But it is not happiness.
 And yet, on the other hand, as you say, the fact that a subject can understand my scarf being green cannot require that they must understand an idea being green.
 Not every predicate can be used of every ‘name’.
 Well done!
+[This topic returns later, Ed.]

 Let us go back to the idea that this came from.
 Whole thoughts can be articulated into subsidiary aspects.
 These articulations of the whole thought into smaller parts are abstract or ‘abstracta’.
 They stand to the whole thought as pitch and tone stand to a musical note rather than as individual bricks stand to a whole wall.
 They cannot have independent existence.
 Rather, they are aspects of the structure of a whole thought that can be shared with other whole thoughts.
-For example, our judgement has things in common with the very silly thought or judgement that teenagers possess concentration.
+For example, our judgement (above) has things in common with the very silly thought or judgement that teenagers possess concentration.

 One reason to start like this is the claim made by the C19 philosopher Gottlieb Frege that a whole sentence or a whole thought is the smallest unit with which we can do anything.
 We need the whole of it before, for example, we can see whether it is true of the world – or teenagers.